Where To Shoot A Deer With A Bow

 Second, only to the broadside shot in terms of desirability, is the slightly quartering away shot.
 When a deer is facing at a slight angle away from you, a relatively large area of the vitals is exposed.

-Because an arrow is driving toward a deer’s vitals during a quartering away shot, some room for error exists, with the odds of a probable outcome still favorable.
+Because an arrow drives toward a deer’s vitals during a quartering-away shot, some room for error exists, with the odds of a probable outcome still favorable.

 However, it is best to avoid shots at hard quartering angles, as an arrow can be deflected by a rib bone or glance off of a deer’s side.